-Are you hosting Thanksgiving dinner?
+Are you hosting a holiday dinner?
 If so, I hope you’re not in knots about how to pull it all together.
 I’m not very experienced at hosting a turkey dinner, but my husband and I welcomed his entire family for the first time a few Christmases ago and it wasn’t as stressful as I had feared.
 We’ve got a bevy of recipe options to at least take care of the grub.

 With the meal well in hand, here are some ideas for how to enjoy the evening:

 - Involve your children.
 Even little ones can fold napkins.
 Get them to make place cards or count cutlery.

 - Make as much ahead of time as you can.
 Pie, casseroles, even mashed potatoes.
 On second thought, buy a pie to save yourself even more time.

 - Set the table the night before.
 With my husband being the chief cook in the house, I have taken over the table and décor and find having that out of the way a tremendous relief.
 And it looks nice.

 - When guests ask “What can I bring?” don’t say, “Oh, whatever you like”.
 Be specific.
 You might stop short of giving them an actual recipe (I’ve heard of some people being so bold!), but specify “green salad” or “appetizer” for example.

 - Don’t drink too much, and balance it with water.
 Nothing’s worse than a host who can’t stay awake.